'remarkable for its tender compassion'- Michael Billington, The Guardian

 Alex Howarth has designed and directed a wonderfully sensitive, knowing, adult production.
 Every detail has purpose.
 The actors build credible individual characters and entice the audience into their romance and despair.
 It is thought-provoking and devastating as well as particularly beautiful.
 This is the best production I have seen all year.

-We Live By the Sea
+We Live By the Sea, 59E59 Theaters New York and touring

 The New York Times 19/4/18